 Students analyze global trade theories, international monetary systems involving foreign currency and exchange rates, trade policies, politics, and cultural differences in a global setting.
 Students also learn the legal and ethical business practices relating to global business and will have the opportunity to explore international career planning.
 Students will start a virtual business by creating a web presence, conducting online and off-line marketing, examining contracts appropriate for an online business, and demonstrating project-management skills.
 Students will also demonstrate bookkeeping skills for a virtual business, maintain business records, and understand legal issues associated with a virtual business.
 2 semesters (1/2 credit) each class.
-Grades 10-12
+Grades 10-12 cessful transition to the workforce and postsecondary education.
+Students will develop technical skills through wordprocessing, spreadsheet, database, and electronic presentation software.
+2 semesters (1 credit).

-Business Information Management 1 X2530A/B Students implement personal and interpersonal skills to
+Business Information Management 1 X2530A/B Students implement personal and interpersonal skills to strengthen individual performance in the workplace for suc-